insurance dispute arbitration in Berwick, Pennsylvania 18603

 Arbitration Date: October 3, 1887

 Whitman had insured the mill for $15,000 shortly before the blaze, confident in Keystone’s reputation.
 When the fire gutted the two-story building, he promptly filed a claim for $12,500—the cost of restoration minus salvage value.
-Keystone’s adjuster, William Harlan, responded with skepticism, alleging negligence on Whitman’s part due to improperly maintained equipment and offered only $6,000, citing “contributory fault.”
+Keystone’s adjuster, William Harlan, responded with skepticism, alleging negligence on Whitman’s part due to improperly maintained equipment and offered only $6,000, citing contributory fault.”

 The hearing took place in the town hall, where both sides presented evidence.
 Whitman brought detailed receipts for maintenance and testimony from workers affirming regular safety checks.
 Keystone produced an investigator’s report describing evidence of oily rags near the furnace and alleged loose wiring.

 Across three tense sessions, the arbitrators weighed the conflicting testimonies.
-Mary Eaton pressed for clarity on the alleged negligence, while Judge Pierce sought a fair balance that would not punish Whitman unjustly nor reward careless conduct.
-Thomas Green’s expertise proved crucial; he demonstrated that oily rags near the furnace, while a potential hazard, were common in mills of the era and not necessarily indicative of gross negligence.
+Mary Eaton pressed for clarity on the alleged negligence, while Judge Pierce sought a fair balance that would not punish Whitman unjustly nor reward careless conduct. the claimant’s expertise proved crucial; he demonstrated that oily rags near the furnace, while a potential hazard, were common in mills of the era and not necessarily indicative of gross negligence.

 Whitman accepted the ruling, relieved to avoid protracted litigation, while Keystone begrudgingly complied, recognizing the growing power of arbitration as a dispute resolution tool.
 The case became a reference point in Berwick for how insurance conflicts could be settled fairly and efficiently, marking a turning point in local legal history.